Snowflake Data Clean Rooms: Machine Learning¶

 Create the clean room¶

 Create a name for the clean room.
 Enter a new clean room name to avoid colliding with existing clean room names.
-Note that clean room names can only be alphanumeric.
+Clean room names can only be alphanumeric.
 Clean room names cannot contain special characters other than spaces and underscores.

 You can create a new clean room with the clean room name set above.
 If the clean room name set above already exists as an existing clean room, this process will fail.